 - 1/2 cup butter, softened

 - 1/2 teaspoon lemon extract

 - 1. In a large bowl, dissolve yeast in water.
 Add the milk, shortening, sugar, salt, egg and 3 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - 2. Knead on a lightly floured surface until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Meanwhile, in a small bowl, combine filling ingredients; set aside.

 - 3. Punch dough down; divide in half.
-Roll each half into a 15-in. x 10-in. rectangle.
-Spread half the reserved filling on each rectangle.
+Roll each half into a 15x10-in. rectangle.
+Spread half the filling on each rectangle.
 Roll up, jelly-roll style, starting with a long end.
 Cut each into 15 rolls.

-- 4. Place in two greased 11-in. x 7-in. baking pans.
+- 4. Place, cut side down, in two greased 11x7-in. baking pans.
 Cover and let rise until doubled, about 45 minutes.

 - 5. Bake at 375° for 20-25 minutes or until lightly browned.
 In a small bowl, combine the confectioner's sugar, butter, extract and enough milk to achieve desired consistency; spread over warm rolls.
 Yield: 2-1/2 dozen.

 1 serving (1 each) equals 156 calories, 6 g fat (3 g saturated fat), 18 mg cholesterol, 122 mg sodium, 24 g carbohydrate, trace fiber, 2 g protein.